jarofghosts/ziggy/README.md

 Now we're talkin'.
 Pretty self-explanatory, but it will respond to all private messages with "Speak up, I can't hear you." as well as responding to in-channel "commands" like !reverse, !upper, and !lower with the replies associated.

+## users

+Ziggy has a really naive sense of 'users' in so much as it will store a users object containing their nickname, bot-specific password, their authenticated status (defaults to true if no password is set), and their userLevel.
+The userLevel is pretty much an arbitrary number that can be used to control access in plugins.
+So, there really isn't any innate "level heirarchy", just use it in whatever way makes sense to you.
+Or don't use it at all.
+Whatever.

 ## events

 ### `ready`